hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 cat job_2.sbatch
 ```

 They are very basic scripts that contain the `sleep` command.
-Each script simply pauses for 180 second and 30 second, in job 1 and 2 respectively.
+Each script simply pauses for 180 seconds and 30 seconds, in jobs 1 and 2, respectively.
 Before we run these scripts, use `vim` to modify both of these scripts to have your e-mail address in the line shown below.
 In this way, you will receive the email notification on the status of these jobs.

 ```bash
 #SBATCH --mail-user=Enter_your_email_here